SpongePowered/SpongeDocs/source/about/rules.rst

 * Don’t spread rumors or falsehoods about the Sponge projects, staff members, affiliates or partners of Sponge, or any other defamatory statements that might harm the project.

+* If you're banned or suspended, it is for a reason.
+Don't evade or attempt to get around bans.

 * The moderator, administrator or manager(s) of the various communication channels in use by the Sponge project shall have the last word in any dispute.